sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 	--generate-ssh-key
 	```

-5. Add the cluster's config to your Kubernetes config file
+5. Add the cluster's config to your Kubernetes config file:

 	```
 	az aks get-credentials --resource-group sas-viya --name sas-viya-cluster
 	```

-6. Run the `build.sh` command with the registry login server address in the `--docker-registry-url` argument.
+6. Run the `build.sh` command with the registry login server address in the `--docker-registry-url` argument:

    Example (**do not copy**):
    ```
    ./build.sh --docker-registry-url <login-server-name>.azurecr.io
    ```

+7. Apply the Kubernetes manifest provided in the output of the build script.